iXo/pcapreplay/README.md

 The goal of this tool are :
 --

-* being able to be compiled for Windows, as there is a real like of tool like tcpreplay for this OS
+* being able to be compiled for Windows, as there is a real lack of tool like tcpreplay for this OS
 * step by step functionnality when you need to be able to replay packets one at a time